MiyukiQAQ/MissAV-Downloader/README.md

 ## 👀 About FFmpeg

-1. If you want miyuki to use ffmpeg to process the video, use the -ffmpeg parameter.
+1. If you want miyuki to use ffmpeg to process the video, use the -ffmpeg option.
-2. Please check whether the ffmpeg command is valid before using the -ffmpeg parameter. (e.g. ```ffmpeg -version```)
+2. Please check whether the ffmpeg command is valid before using the -ffmpeg option. (e.g. ```ffmpeg -version```)
 3. To install FFmpeg, please refer to https://ffmpeg.org/

 ## License